-Following your exploration of the Kata Tjuta conglomerate rock domes, your guide will take you back to your Ayers Rock Resort hotel in the late afternoon.
+After about two hours exploring the Kata Tjuta site, your guide returns you to your Ayers Rock Resort hotel in the late afternoon.

 We found the small group tour really good for us and we would recommend it to others.

 Really small group tour, because there were only two people, me and my guide (Jess)!! haha She was extremely friendly, and made me feel at home.
 Although I was more than 30 minutes late (sorry Jess...), she was very kind and welcoming.
 Kata Tjuta itself was plain amazing as well.
 Highly recommended!!

 Sheila H United Kingdom